Ar05h/Wildlife-Camera/README.md

 - Type the address in your browser
 - The camera feed should be shown on your device
 - Assign a manual IP to the pi by going into the MotionEyeOS settings
 - Login to your routers configuration page and add a port forwarding instruction.
 This way requests from outside your local network are forwarded to your pi camera.
-This enables access to your camera over the internet in the same way you could do it locally
+This enables access to your camera over the internet
 - Change the settings of the camera as you prefer (turn on motion detection)
+- Connect to the server on your laptop/pc and login.
+Now you can see all the images and recordings.
 - Solder a hole in the waterproof container and fit the pi camera in.
 Then place it ouside to see wildlife!